Why Most Woodworkers Need a Planer First (and Why a Jointer Can Wait)

 A thickness planer is used to:

-• Makes a board’s second face parallel to the opposing face
+- Make a board’s second face parallel to the first

-A cutter head that spans the width of the bed is mounted above.
-The cutter head has a series of sharp, straight blades that remove material to create a smooth, flat surface with a uniform thickness parallel to the opposing face.
+The cutter head spans the full width of the machine and holds a series of sharp, straight blades.
+As the board passes underneath, the blades shave off a thin layer of wood, creating a smooth surface and a uniform thickness parallel to the opposing face.

-Once a board has parallel faces, planers may be used to reduce it to the exact thickness you want for your project.
-For example, you may have a board that is 1/2″, but you need a board that is 3/8″.
-You can use the planer to remove small amounts of material from the board until it’s the desired thickness.
+Once a board has two flat, parallel faces, you can use the planer to bring it down to the exact thickness you need for your project.
+For example, if you have a 1/2″ board but need it closer to 3/8″, you can take off small amounts with each pass until it reaches the right thickness.

-With your thickness setting dialed in, you can feed multiple boards through the planer to mill them all to the same thickness.
+And once you’ve dialed in your thickness setting, you can run multiple boards through the planer to mill them all to the same size.

 Parts of a Planer